DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 Every contest on a DFS site is really one of two jobs, and they want opposite lineups.

-GPPs are top-heavy tournaments where the prize pool is locked in up front, no matter how many people enter.
-A sliver of the field takes the bulk of that money, and the drop-off below the top is steep: the difference between finishing 200th and 2,000th is often nothing at all.
+GPPs are top-heavy tournaments.
+GPP stands for Guaranteed Prize Pool, meaning the posted prize pool is set before lock no matter how many people end up entering.
+A sliver of the field takes the bulk of that money, and in a huge-field GPP the drop-off below the top is brutal, where the difference between finishing 200th and 2,000th is often nothing at all.
 That rewards ceiling, correlation, and leverage, and it carries real variance.

 | Feature | Cash (50/50s, Double-Ups, H2H) | GPPs (Tournaments) |